-- 10.1.2 In such circumstances where full-time graduate students are appointed to course directorship positions originally posted in Unit 2 and for which there were no suitably qualified and available Unit 2 applicants, the hiring unit shall issue a Notice of Recommended Appointment to all Unit 2 applicants as well as to the Union stipulating that there were no qualified and available applicants in Unit 2. - 10.01.3 Further, no more than three such course director positions (as per 10.01.1 excluding those positions which were originally posted in Unit 2) shall be held in any one hiring unit, except with the agreement of the Labour/Management Committee.
-The employer shall provide the union with a list of the appointees and the courses to which they are appointed by 31 October of each year and by similarly reasonable dates in other sessions. - 10.01.4 For all employees appointed as course directors in Unit 1 for the first time, including those appointed to positions originally posted in Unit 2, the employer shall provide, at their request, the assistance of a marker/grader at the rate of one hour of marking/grading per course enrolment, to a maximum of fifty hours.
+- (v) Preference will be given to applicants with least prior experience as a ticketed course director.
+Units may establish their own eligibility criteria with respect to year or years of program and/or progress toward completion; any such criteria will be communicated by the Unit to potential applicants. - 10.1.2 In such circumstances where full-time graduate students are appointed to course directorship positions originally posted in Unit 2 and for which there were no suitably qualified and available Unit 2 applicants, the hiring unit shall issue a Notice of Recommended Appointment to all Unit 2 applicants as well as to the Union stipulating that there were no qualified and available applicants in Unit 2. - 10.01.3 The employer shall provide the union with a list of the appointees and the courses to which they are appointed by 31 October of each year and by similarly reasonable dates in other sessions.
+Included with the list will be a report on the number of applicants and the number of appointees who self-identified as a member of one or more of the designated employment equity groups, a copy of which will be provided to the Joint Labour Management Committee. - 10.01.4 For all employees appointed as course directors in Unit 1 for the first time, including those appointed to positions originally posted in Unit 2, the employer shall provide, at their request, the assistance of a marker/grader at the rate of one hour of marking/grading per course enrolment, to a maximum of fifty hours.